jameskimmel/BIMCloudBasicBackupScript/README.md

 The script is just a single backup.bat batch file.

 Please carefully read the comments in the script.
-Every line that starts with "REM" is a comment and not code. and adjust the paths and services accordingly.
+Every line that starts with "REM" is a comment and not code.
+Adjust the paths and services accordingly.
 Remember to always test the script and make sure it really works.
 I don't take any responsibility.

 Requirements that are out of the scope of this repository:

-- Windows task sceduler to automatically start this script in a intervall
+- Windows task scheduler to automatically start this script in a interval
 - Windows Services to get the service names of Graphisoft to start and stop them